alexmak916/Flower-Classification-App/README.md

 ## Flower Classification System with Transfer Learning

-The source code and presentation material are available on [Google Drive](https://drive.google.com/drive/folders/1EaejDnwEZXczCpLsoWhEHciXTwJVu2iK?usp=sharing "Google Drive")
+The source code and presentation material are available on [Google Drive](https://drive.google.com/drive/folders/1EaejDnwEZXczCpLsoWhEHciXTwJVu2iK?usp=sharing "Google Drive").
+The content is arranged accordingly to this README file.

 ## Source Code

 ### (Part A) IPython Notebook
-This link contains the IPython Notebook file for **104 Flowers**.
+IPython Notebook file for **104 Flowers**.
 This notebook is developed in Google Colaboratory.

 #### Instruction
 1. Upload the 104 Flowers: Garden of Eden onto Google Drive.